 PrivacyTools lists Matrix as their top pick for federated real-time communication and team chat platforms replacing systems like Slack or Microsoft Teams.
 The government of France implemented a fleet of Matrix servers called Tchap placing a heavy vote of confidence in the decentralized social network.

 WhatsApp is the world’s most popular social media app messaging app.
 With over 1.6 billion users, it beats out its closest competitor Facebook Messenger according to Statista.

 Isn’t SMS more secure than WhatsApp?
 SMS is not more secure than WhatsApp.
-Messages sent through the outdated SMS/MMS system is are not encrypted.
-The sender’s and receiver’s mobile carrier log each text which can be obtained by law enforcement or through insufficient security.
+Messages sent through the outdated SMS/MMS system are not encrypted.
+The sender’s and receiver’s mobile carriers log each text which can be obtained by law enforcement or through insufficient security.

 It’s unfortunate that Facebook now collects metadata from the WhatsApp platform for advertising.
 WhatsApp is a safer bet than Facebook’s own Messenger,